Application Model Basics

 Application Model Customization

-You can run the Model Editor from any project of your Windows client application.
 Looking through the nodes (to the left) and their properties (to the right), you can see that most data has already been generated.
-For instance, the BOModel node provides information on all the business classes that are declared in your application and referenced modules.
+For instance, the BOModel node provides information on all the object types that belong to EarthCape and other referenced modules.

 The changes you make in the Model Editor are saved to the target Application Model

 Note.
-You can customize the Application Model, either directly via the Model Editor invoked at run-time or indirectly - by modifying the layout, changing the skin, etc. End-user customizations are stored in the user's model] in a database.
+You can customize the Application Model, either directly via the Model Editor or indirectly - by modifying the layout, changing the skin, etc. End-user customizations are stored in the user's model record in a database.

 Application Model's Layered Structure